 Liverpool fans have had plenty to shout about this season but, without wanting to sound like a broken record, this year really could be their year.

 That’s because the imminent arrival of Naby Keita provides the Reds with the midfield linchpin they’ve sorely missed since Steven Gerrard’s retirement.

 Keita is Paul Pogba and N’Golo Kante rolled into one player, a stunning combination of creativity and dynamism.

 In tandem with Liverpool’s fearsome front three Keita could take Liverpool to the next step.

-Mendy was cruelly denied the opportunity to stamp his authority on the field this season by a horrible knee injury last Autumn.
+Mendy was cruelly denied the opportunity to stamp his authority on the field last season by a horrible knee injury last Autumn.

 Sure he made an impact off the field with his regular hilarity on social media but Man City sorely missed his relentless buccaneering runs from left back.

 In fact it’s scary to think how much better the runaway champions could have been with Mendy fully fit.

 Ronald Koeman and Sam Allardyce royally fudged any chances of attacking intent at Everton last season, so you’d hope new boss Marco Silva would bring a new lease of life.

 The Toffees have the forward options at their disposal and in Lookman have a man returning from a loan spell in the Bundesliga with his tail up.